-Ricky Sweum is a nationally award-winning American jazz saxophonist, recording artist, composer, educator, and music producer.
-He has recorded ten solo albums, appeared as a sideman on over 30 albums, and has been performing with and leading U.S. Air Force Bands for two decades.
+Ricky Sweum is a national award-winning American jazz saxophonist, recording artist, composer, educator, and music producer.
+He has recorded ten solo albums, appeared as a sideman on over 40 albums, and has performed with and led U.S. Air Force Bands for two decades.
 Ricky is a P. Mauriat Saxophone Performing Artist.

-He has performed for and taught millions of people around the globe in places as wide-ranging as Carnegie Hall in New York City, remote Arctic Circle villages in Alaska, ancient Kabuki theaters in Japan, Muslim boarding schools in Indonesia, and ships cruising through the Caribbean.
-He has played music for audiences in every U.S. state, Australia, Japan, South Korea, China, Thailand, Singapore, Indonesia, Mexico, and Canada.
+His performance and teaching talents have been showcased to tens of millions of people around the globe in places as wide-ranging as Carnegie Hall in New York City, remote Arctic Circle villages in Alaska, ancient Kabuki theaters in Japan, Muslim boarding schools in Indonesia, and ships cruising through the Caribbean.
+Ricky has played music for audiences in every U.S. state, Australia, Japan, South Korea, China, Thailand, Singapore, Indonesia, Mexico, and Canada.

-Ricky teaches at Colorado College where he directs the Tiger Jazz Ensemble, and teaches saxophone and jazz theory.
+Ricky is an instructor at Colorado College and directs the Tiger Jazz Ensemble, teaches saxophone, jazz theory, improvisation, and music business.
+Many of his students have won music scholarships to top colleges and universities throughout the nation and gone on to become professional musicians and educators.
 Ricky holds a Master of Music in Jazz Studies from the University of Arkansas at Monticello, and a Bachelor of Professional Studies in Music Production from Berklee College of Music where he graduated Summa Cum Laude.